sboily/wazo-confgend-driver-pjsip/README.md

 By default PJSIP channel listen on 5070 udp port.

-Please a on your user the pjsip subroutine.
+Please add on your user the pjsip subroutine.